kevin-helliwell/elvui_updater/README.md

 What this program does:

+(1) Gets current version number of ElvUI from official github repository via API GET request

+(2) Checks if zip file of current version exists

+(a) If yes, exits program

-(1) Downloads latest version of ElvUI from official github repository as a zip file to downloads directory
+(3) Downloads latest version of ElvUI from official github repository as a zip file to downloads directory

-(2) Adds timestamp to zip file
+(4) Adds timestamp to zip file

-(3) Unzips file, returns folder with files in it
+(5) Unzips file, returns folder with files in it

-(4) Looks inside folder:
+(6) Looks inside folder:

 (a) Checks if matching files with \_OLD suffix exist already in addon directory: